Lorddickenstein/MarkdownTutorial/README.md

     <li>Item 2</li>
     <li>Item 3</li>
 </ol>

+Sadly, github does not allow css to work due to the sanitization process which removes code that harm your projects such as `script` tags, inline-styles, and `class` or `id` attributes.
+For more information, visit this [link](https://github.com/orgs/community/discussions/22728).

+The above css code will not reflect on github, but will work on others.

 ## Adding In-Line URL
 On top of using the a-tag from the html we can use this method.
 Put the description in a bracket and add a opening and closing parenthesis.
 Inside the parenthesis is the url that you would like the viewer to go to.